 Our 2017-2018 classes are full.
 Registration for the 2018-2019 school year opens March 1, 2018.
 Call to inquire or to set up a tour.

-The Montana Master Naturalist Program is designed for adults who want to stoke their curiosity and deepen their knowledge of the natural world.
-We’ll cover everything from birds to insects to geology and plant ID.
-You’ll hone your naturalist skills as we practice journaling, animal tracking, and observation in the outdoors.
-Offered in Billings independently for 5 years, the Montana Audubon Center is proud to bring this program in as the cornerstone of our adult programming.
+This course is designed for adults who want to deepen their knowledge of the natural world.
+We’ll cover everything from birds and insects to geology and plant ID.
+You’ll hone your naturalist skills as we practice journaling, animal tracking, and observation.
+Master Naturalist certification available for an additional $100.
+OPI or Continuing Education units available for $30.
+Professional development credits may also be arranged.

 Join the Center staff for inquiry-based, interdisciplinary, student-centered science and nature exploration at Billings’ only place-based nature education facility.
 We’ll explore different themes during five sessions, which each include 14 hours of instruction.